Major Programs in Economics

 The Economics department supports five different majors:

 The department also offers a 4+1 Bachelor/Master's program in Economics and Operations Research in collaboration with the Department of Industrial Engineering and Operations Research (IEOR) at Columbia University.
+This option is by application only and is very competitive.

 The best way to understand the difference between them is to begin by understanding the first track, since the other four are variations designed to allow students to focus more attention on those dimensions of economics that connect up with Political Science, Mathematics, History, and Statistics respectively.
 All five majors are constructed around a common core.
 All five provide excellent preparation for graduate study in Business, Law, Public Administration, and International Affairs, as well as Economics.